aviinasxhh/aviinasxhh/README.md

 ### About Me

-I'm Avinash, a programmer who loves turning complex problems into simple, beautiful, and intuitive code
+I'm Avinash, a programmer who loves turning complex problems into simple, beautiful, and intuitive code.

 ### Tech Stack